 - Without clean drinking water, there is no possible way for poor families to break out of the cycle of poverty.

-More will be posted here during August, including specifics about: costs, funding development, housing, meals, in-country transportation, safety, Spanish translators, Visa requirements, medical insurance, participation requirements and application, and much, much more.
+More will be posted here in late August and early September, including specifics about: costs, funding development, housing, meals, in-country transportation, safety, Spanish translators, Visa requirements, medical insurance, participation requirements and application, and much, much more.